vinid/NegotiationArena/README.md

 <img src="figures/negotiation_intro.jpg" width="400"/>
 </p>

+The repository is currently a work in progress.
+We are refactoring the code and adding new features.
+If you are here for the paper experiments, you can find the code in the [paper_experiment_code](http://github.com/vinid/NegotiationArena/tree/paper_experiment_code) branch.

+There are some rough edges in the code.
+Just open an issue if you find something that is not working.

 ## Abstract

 Negotiation is the basis of social interactions; humans negotiate everything from the price of cars to how to share common resources.
 With rapidly growing interest in using large language models (LLMs) to act as agents on behalf of human users, such LLM agents would also need to be able to negotiate.
 In this paper, we study how well LLMs can negotiate with each other.
 We develop NegotiationArena: a flexible framework for evaluating and probing the negotiation abilities of LLM agents.